 The largest fast food chains are global franchises, with multiple restaurants in most towns yet alone in each country.
 We decided to take them back to basics however by looking at the origins of the fast food giants.
 We have mapped out the first ever restaurants of your favourite fast food chains and told the story of how they were created.
 We also did some research and uncovered some interesting facts about the fast food giants so explore our map and unearth the surprises that are waiting for you.
-Below you will see some of the early success stories but if you want to uncover the full list and see how the giants reached the top, you will need to have a scroll through our map.

 First up on our list, we have McDonald’s.
 It started in 1940 when two brothers called Richard and Maurice McDonald opened up a drive-in barbecue restaurant.
 The brothers, Dick and Mac, had a food stand called the ‘Airdrome’ before where they sold hot dogs but they expanded their menu and McDonalds Bar-B-Q was born in 1940.
 They played with the menu several times during their early days but in October 1948 they streamlined the menu into a fast food concept and changed the name to just McDonalds.
 In 2016 a film was released about the origins of McDonalds and how Ray Kroc built the restaurant into the global franchise we know today.
 The origins however starts off with two brothers in San Bernardino, California.

 Subway may not be thought of as a global fast food chain, it is often underrated, but they have almost 45,000 restaurants today around the world.
 Not bad to say the sandwich shop started as a side project to fund Fred DeLuca’s education.

 Harland Sanders had many jobs in his lifetime but when he bought a service station in 1930 and started selling fried chicken to hungry drivers, he found his calling.
 KFC have over 20,000 restaurants today and are the most popular chicken joint around the world.